tschoof/blog/_posts/2017-02-07-pumping-toxic-masculinity.md

 Of course, this is also an argument for diversity, tolerance and openness.
 First of all, these are the right values whatever you're doing.
 Second of all, and a selling point in a capitalist world: You build better products with these in mind.
 If a team for a health app is 95% dudes, they're gonna [forget that half of the earth's population menstruates](https://techcrunch.com/2015/06/09/apple-stops-ignoring-womens-health-with-ios-9-healthkit-update-now-featuring-period-tracking/).
 If your only value is success at all cost, you have already lost humanity, and you'll lose in the market place in the long term as well.

-Amazing, what a 40-year old documentary about bodybuilding can teach us about diversity and feminism.
+Amazing what a 40-year old documentary about bodybuilding can teach us about diversity and feminism.

 [*Pumping Iron* is available for streaming on Netflix](https://www.netflix.com/search?q=pumping%20iron).